-In setting the complaint for hearing and settlement judge procedures, the FERC found that the Complaint "raises issues of material fact that cannot be resolved based upon the record before us and that are more appropriately addressed in the hearing and settlement judge procedures we order."
-The FERC also found "unpersuasive the assertions of New England TOs and EEI that the Commission should dismiss the Complaint because the New England TOs' base ROE continues to fall within the zone of reasonableness.
-The Commission has repeatedly rejected the assertion that every ROE within the zone of reasonableness must be treated as an equally just and reasonable ROE."
-Further, the FERC rejected arguments as to the propriety of allowing a fourth complaint against the TOs' ROE after three previous complaints have been filed since 2011.
-As it did when it allowed Complaints II and III to go forward, the FERC found that Complaint IV was properly set for hearing as it is based on newer, more current data than prior Complaints subsequent hearings.13 The FERC is "initiating an entirely new proceeding, based on an entirely separate factual record, that may or may not reach the same conclusions as those reached in the earlier ROE proceeding."14 The FERC estimated that, if this case does not settle and goes to hearing, the Commission's ultimate decision would be issued on or before June 30, 2018.
-Both the TOs and EEI requested rehearing of the Base ROE Complaint IV Order.
-The requests for rehearing are pending, with FERC action required on or before November 21 or the requests will be deemed denied.
+In setting the complaint for hearing and settlement judge procedures, the FERC found that the Complaint "raises issues of material fact that cannot be resolved based upon the record before us and that are more appropriately addressed in the hearing and settlement judge procedures we order."4 The FERC also found "unpersuasive the assertions of New England TOs and EEI that the Commission should dismiss the Complaint because the New England TOs' base ROE continues to fall within the zone of reasonableness.
+The Commission has repeatedly rejected the assertion that every ROE within the zone of reasonableness must be treated as an equally just and reasonable ROE."5 Further, the FERC rejected arguments as to the propriety of allowing a fourth complaint against the TOs' ROE after three previous complaints have been filed since 2011.
+As it did when it allowed Complaints II and III to go forward, the FERC found that Complaint IV was properly set for hearing as it is based on newer, more current data than prior Complaints subsequent hearings.6 The FERC is "initiating an entirely new proceeding, based on an entirely separate factual record, that may or may not reach the same conclusions as those reached in the earlier ROE proceeding."7 The FERC estimated that, if this case does not settle and goes to hearing, the Commission's ultimate decision would be issued on or before June 30, 2018.8 Both the TOs and EEI requested rehearing of the Base ROE Complaint IV Order.
+The FERC issued a tolling order on November 21, affording it additional time to consider the requests for rehearing, which remain pending.

 Settlement Judge Procedures.
 On October 4, Chief Judge Cintron designated Judge Jennifer Long, the FERC's newest ALJ, as the Settlement Judge.
-On October 26, Judge Long issued an order scheduling the first settlement conference for November 8, 2016, with confidential summaries stating a party's views regarding settlement to be submitted no later than November 3, 2016.
+A first settlement conference was held on November 8, 2016.
+Judge Long scheduled a second settlement conference for December 20, with joint position statements due on or before December 15.
+Chief Judge Cintron, following the recommendation of Judge Long, issued on November 10 an order continuing settlement judge procedures.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com) or Jamie Blackburn (202-218-3905; jblackburn@daypitney.com).